1947

 association of her father and Jack Frye.
 To paraphrase, my conversation with her went as

-at which my father became ill after Frye did loop de loops”.
+at which my father became ill after Frye did 'loop de loops'”.
 Her father had vertigo!
-“But” she
+She

-continued, “there is no “Frye” house filed with other Meem projects and my father evidently,
+continued, “there is no 'Frye' house filed with other Meem projects, and my father evidently in

-in the end, did not build it”.
-Nancy encouraged me to follow up with the Meem U.N.M. archives.
+the end did not build it”.
+Nancy encouraged me to follow up with the Meem U.N.M.
+Archives.

 The Meem Archive- the Frye File